 Because an overwhelming 92% of kids say they are more likely to finish a book they picked out themselves Book Fairs are held in the late spring so students can choose their own books to take home.
 Each Kindergartner who will be entering the first grade the next school year is invited to participate and will pick out ten books.

-To date, through the support of Bojangles’ and its generous customers along with a grant from the Dollar General Foundation, SCFM has provided 11,000 books to students in nine high-need schools in eight districts around the state.
+To date, through the support of Bojangles’ and its generous customers, Comporium, the Carolina Panthers, along with a grant from The Longleaf Foundation, SCFM has provided 22,480 books to students in fifteen high-need schools in twelve districts around the state.